sp33drac3r/honey_mushroom/examples.md

 #Code Examples
-These examples are listed in order of easiest to understand to most difficult.
-In the later examples involving graphs, we will be using dataset from Stanford's (https://snap.stanford.edu/data/ Large Network Dataset Collection) (SNAP).
+These examples are listed in order of difficulty.
+We'll be using dataset from Stanford's [Large Network Dataset Collection](https://snap.stanford.edu/data/) (SNAP) in later examples to model large and complicated network systems.

 ##Linked List
-Linked lists are used in lower level languages that don't have the luxury of automatic array resizing.
+Linked lists are most useful in low-level programming languages that don't enjoy the luxury of automatic array resizing.
 They are a useful data structure when you don't know how many items will be in this list, you need constant-time insertion and deletion and you don't need random access to any of the list's elements.
-Visit wikipedia's on (https://en.wikipedia.org/wiki/Linked_list linked lists) for a more thorough understanding.
+Visit wikipedia's entry on [linked lists](https://en.wikipedia.org/wiki/Linked_list) for more details.

-In this example, we're going to make a conga line, using a singly linked list.
-Each node will represent a person and the pointer to next, will represent than hands on the shoulders of the person in front of them.
+In this example, we're going to make a conga line using a singly linked list.
+Each node will represent a person and the pointer to next will represent than hands on the shoulders of the person in front of them.
+For this example to make sense, we have to imagine that the @head is the front of the conga line, and new conga lovers are added to the front, not the back.

 ```ruby
 conga_lovers = ["James", "Tammy", "Arjav", "Shambhavi", "Dre", "Shannon", "Raquel"]